jimz011/hki-navigation-card/README.md

 ## 🙏 Credits

-Created by [jimz011](https://github.com/jimz011) with assistance from Claude AI.
+Created by [jimz011](https://github.com/jimz011) with assistance from ChatGPT and Claude AI.

 ### Inspiration
 This card was inspired by: